 To sustain life, the body must produce sufficient energy.
 Energy is produced by burning molecules in food, which is done by the process of oxidation (whereby food molecules are combined with oxygen).
 Oxidation involves carbon and hydrogen being combined with oxygen to form carbon dioxide and water.
 The consumption of oxygen and the production of carbon dioxide are thus indispensable to life.
 It follows that the human body must have an organ system designed to eliminate carbon dioxide Exchanging Oxygen and Carbon Dioxide The primary function of the respiratory system is to take in oxygen and eliminate carbon dioxide.
 Inhaled oxygen enters the lungs and reaches the alveoli.
 The layers of cells lining the alveoli... read more from the circulating blood and absorb oxygen from the atmosphere at a rate rapid enough for the body’s needs, even during peak exercise.
 The respiratory system enables oxygen to enter the body and carbon dioxide to leave the body.

 The respiratory system starts at the nose and mouth and continues through the airways and the lungs.
 Air enters the respiratory system through the nose and mouth and passes down the throat (pharynx) and through the voice box, or larynx.
-The entrance to the larynx is covered by a small flap of tissue (epiglottis) that automatically closes during swallowing, thus preventing food or drink from entering the airways.
+The entrance to the larynx is covered by a small flap of tissue, the epiglottis, that automatically closes during swallowing, thus preventing food or drink from entering the airways.

-The windpipe (trachea) is the largest airway.
-The trachea branches into two smaller airways: the left and right bronchi, which lead to the two lungs.
+The trachea (windpipe) is the largest airway.
+The trachea branches into two smaller airways: the left and right mainstem [or main] bronchi.

 Each lung is divided into sections (lobes): three in the right lung and two in the left lung.
 The left lung is a little smaller than the right lung because it shares space in the left side of the chest with the heart.